phloreenm/MP2-JS--CI-CoBC-FM/README.md

 ## **Responsiveness**
 - The website is built to be responsive on different devices from small to larger screens.
   - To fit smaller screens, the minimum width of the layout is set to 300px.
-  - For larger screens the layout is set to up to 976px width, using other breakpoints for intermediary widths.
+  - For larger screens the content is set to up to 976px width, using other breakpoints for intermediary widths.
 - The header:
   - Contains:
-    - the logo, on the top;
+    - the logo, on the top - stays in the same location over all resolutions;
-    - the title in the middle;
+    - the title in the middle, bellow the logo - changes size depending on the screen's width;
-    - the navigational menu.
-The navigational menu is fully displayed when screen's width is greater than 767px.
+    - the navigational menu - is fully displayed when screen's width is greater than 767px.
 When the screen width is less than 768px the navigational menu is collapsed into a hamburger menu.
 The hamburger menu is displayed on the top center of the page, below the title.
 - The content section is displayed as a block between the header and the footer.
 It contains information related to the page's subject.
 Main's element width is set to 90% of the body's width, it's parent element.
 - The footer is displayed on the bottom of the page.
-It contains:
+  - It contains:
     - the social media links;
     - the disclaimer button;
     - the fair usage policy;
     - the copyright notice.
+  - It's layout occupy horizontally the most of all others sections, when in desktop view, to limit the vertical space taken by its content.
 - Website's responsiveness was tested across different devices and results are available in the [testing.md](./readme-files/testing.md) file.

 <br>